fabric8io/fabric8/bai/ReadMe.md

 You may want to exclude certain camel contexts from being audited completely.
 That is to say no auditing is performed at all.
 To do this define a property of this format:

-    camelContext.exclude.$bundleIDPattern = $camelContextIDPattern
+    camelContext.exclude = camelContextPatterns

-Patterns for the OSGi Bundle ID and CamelContext ID use the familiar file name pattern matching of * means zero to many characters and ? means one character.
+Where *camelContextPatterns* is a space separated list of camelContextPattern instances.
+A camelContextPatterns is of the form *bundleIdPattern\[:camelContextIdPattern\]* where both patterns are text patterns using * to indicate matching zero to many characters.

+For example to match all bundle symbolic names and camelContext IDs you could use * or *:*

+To match a specific bundle symbolic name 'com.acme.foo' you could use

+* com.acme.foo
+* com.acme.foo:*
+* com.acme*
+* com.acme*:*

+To match all of the Camel Context's with IDs 'cheese' in all bundles you could use

+* *:cheese

 For example the default rule below will exclude all camel contexts in any bundle which have a CamelContext ID which starts with *"audit-"*

-    camelContext.exclude.* = audit-*

-If you wish to override an exclusion rule, just make it an empty pattern which matches nothing:

-        camelContext.exclude.* =
+    camelContext.exclude = *:audit-*

 #### Excluding Events

 All kinds of events are raised by default.
-You may wish to exclude kinds of events on a per bundleID or camelContextID.
+You may wish to include or exclude kinds of events on a per bundle symbolic name or camelContextID.
 To do this use this form of key/value

-    event.exclude.$eventName.$bundleIDPattern = $camelContextIDPattern
+    event.$eventName.$camelContextPattern = (true|false)

 Where *$eventName* can be one of